123313 Charles John 1828-1910

-Jack Miller died 29 October 1972 in Frampton‑on‑Severn at the age of 84.
-Hilda had died two weeks earlier, also at Frampton‑on‑Severn at the age of 85; they had been married for 40 years.
+Jack Miller died 29 October 1972 in Frampton-on-Severn at the age of 84.
+Hilda had died two weeks earlier, also at Frampton-on-Severn at the age of 85; they had been married for 40 years.
 One of the last "public" family functions that Hilda and Jack attended was the wedding on 2 October 1971 of her "great half nephew" Robin Clay, who, with his sister Gill had stayed with them at Frampton during school holidays in the 1950's.
-Henriette died in 2003; Betty, Gill and Robin Clay attended the memorial service.
+Henriette died in 2003; Gill and Robin Clay and their mother Betty attended the memorial service.
 Betty was the wife of Gervas, the elder son of Hilda's half-brother Gerard, see near the top of this Page.

 Charles John Clay died on 14 April 1910 at Holly Bush, Newborough, Burton-o-T at the age of 81, and was buried five days later at Newborough.
 See his Obituary from the Derby Mercury.

 Aggie was born on 19 August 1838 at Longcroft Hall, Yoxall

 Sponsors at her baptism were :

 Mrs Henry Cooper - Elizabeth nee Palmer, wife of her mother's brother, Rev. Henry Cooper.